-He was a 13-year-old schoolboy, she was his 34-year-old teacher.
-When they fell in love, she was branded a sex offender and jailed for seven years.
-Now a year after Mary Kay Letourneau's release, they share their bizarre love story exclusively with Marie Claire.
+He was a 12 year old schoolboy, she was his 34 year old teacher.
+When they fell in love, she was jailed for 7.5 years.
+A year after Mary Kay Letourneau’s release, the couple share their bizarre love story exclusively with Sanjiv Bhattacharya.

 “It all started with a bet,” says Vili Fualaau, walking along the pebble beach outside his Seattle home.
 “When I told my cousin that every girl I asked out said yes he challenged me – he said, ‘I’ll give you $20 if you date your teacher.'”

 It was to become one of the most controversial relationships the world has ever seen.
 At the time, Vili was 12, and his teacher, Mary was 34, married and a mother of four.
 Within two years, she was pregnant with their second child and serving a seven-year sentence for statutory rape.
 Now, ten years on, the two are married – Vili and his convicted abuser – and living with their children in a cosy waterfront house.